Villagers near Northampton 'frightened' over government's plan to house 400 asylum seekers at former hotel

 Advertisement

-The 111-bed Ibis Rugby East hotel, close to junction 18 on the M1 and about a mile-and-a-half from Crick, is said to be one used for mostly Albanian migrants.
+There are currently 163 asylum seekers staying at the Ibis Rugby East hotel, close to junction 18 on the M1 and about a mile-and-a-half from Crick.

 A Northamptonshire Police spokesman said: "When I went to speak to the people of Crick, the perception of crime was a lot higher than what was actually happening."